SayakaYanagi/Exchange_Rate_to_LINE/README.md

 ## Project

 An automated process to send the daily exchange rate of JPY (Japanese Yen) and GBP (Great Britain Pound) to LINE, a widely used messaging app in Japan, scheduled for 6 PM every day.

+The currency exchange rate is obtained by sending an HTTP request to exchangerates API.
 The process is automated and monitored by Airflow.
 If any errors occur, an email alert is sent.

 ![Exchange Rate](https://github.com/SayakaYanagi/Exchange_Rate/assets/72021349/d54cb2df-2902-4fce-8adc-35a518a6fcd4)